Dealing with Cyberbullying in Schools

 Preventing Cyberbullying in Schools

-Webwise offer free resources for schools to help tackle cyberbullying in the classroom.
+Webwise offer a host of free resources for schools to help tackle cyberbullying in the classroom.
 Click below for more info.

 Please note that there can be difficulties in delivering resources to schools over holiday periods.
 If you would like to receive your free resources during school holidays please provide a home address and personal telephone number.** Webwise resources can be ordered and dispatched for FREE to residents of the Republic of Ireland only.